Arjun009/connected-cars/README.md

  </tr>
 </table>

-🔥This project was made for Codebreak hackathon at MIT College, Pune
+🔥This project was made at Codebreak hackathon at MIT College, Pune